RileyHutch/credit-risk-classification/README.md

-## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).

-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

-## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.

-## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.

-# Module 12 Report

-## Overview of the Analysis

 ### **Purpose of the Analysis**
 The purpose of this analysis was to use machine learning to predict if loans were considered **"healthy" (0) or "high-risk" (1)** depending on seven different financial factors provided.
 At the end of it we measured how accurately our learning model was classifying these loans.

 ### **Dataset and Prediction Objective**
 The dataset contains **financial information** on borrowers, including: